Analog or Digital Sound?

 Then in the late 1970s Sony and Philips Electronics and Polygram together came up with the design for the compact disc (CDs).
 This recording system has changed the way music is recorded and played.
 The advantage this new technology offered is digital sound.
 Unlike analog audio that replicates original sound waves, digital sound waves take samples of the original sound wave at a specific rate.
-Digital breaks the signal into a binary format (a series of 1s and 0s) and transfers it to another devise that reassembles the numbers in the original sound.
+Digital breaks the signal into a binary format (a series of 1s and 0s) and transfers it to another device that reassembles the numbers in the original sound.

 This figure illustrates the digital sound An analog recording system takes a wiggly line and tries to make a direct copy.
 The digital recording system the computer divides up the page with the wiggly line on it into a lot of little squares.